Cognition-inspired homeostasis can balance conflicting needs in robots

-As mentioned above, the \cdm{} simulates a virtual environment that contains attractors and a swarm of agents collected into a flock.
-This section describes the algorithm that the \cdm{} agents follow.

-We defined context and motive in the previous section. \cites{cohen_tendingadamsgarden} definition of decision-making in a cognitive system is reduced to a function of context and motive:
+There are many different flocking algorithms that could be used to control our group of agents, most famous of which is Reynolds' boids~\citep{reynolds_flocksherdsschools}.
+For this work, we picked a flocking algorithm that has a more rigid internal structure~\citep{olfatisaber_flockingmultiagent}, which allows the information from a contextual cue to more quickly propagate through the flock. this also helped to keep the flock cohesive over time, whereas Reynolds' boids were more inclined to act as individuals, with the flock breaking up once they encounter an attractor.

-The agents in the swarm move according to three forces: the flock force, the motive force, and the context force.
+The agents in the flock move according to three forces: the \emph{flock} force, the \emph{motive} force, and the \emph{context} force.
 These three forces---described in detail below---combine to provide a final directional force that the agents follow.
-The flock force is provided by \cites{olfatisaber_flockingmultiagent} algorithm, and works to keep the flock in a lattice formation.
-The motive force is provided by `virtual goals' projected by each agent ahead of the flock.
-The context force provides environmental cues to the agents, resulting from attractors in the environment.
+The flock force is provided by Olfati-Saber's algorithm~\citep{olfatisaber_flockingmultiagent}, and works to keep the flock in a lattice formation.
+The motive force provides the `momentum' within each agent, and works by projecting `virtual goals' ahead of each agent in the flock.
+The context force provides environmental cues to the agents, resulting from the attractors in the environment.

-The overall algorithm, combining each of the three forces listed above can be described by a series of vector-adjustments, $u_i$, for an agent $i$:

-where $f_i^g$ acts to form a lattice structure among the neighbours in a flock (flock force), and $f_i^\gamma$ provides `navigational feedback' towards a goal (combining motive and context forces).
+Combining each of these three forces gives the overall algorithm, described by a series of vector adjustments, $u_i$, for an agent $i$: where $f_i^g$ acts to form a lattice structure among the neighbours in a flock (flock force), and $f_i^\gamma$ provides `navigational feedback' towards a goal (combining motive and context forces).
 This definition of $u_i$ varies from \cites{olfatisaber_flockingmultiagent} original definition through the removal of the directional term $f_i^d$, relying instead on the navigational feedback provided through $f_i^\gamma$.

-\paragraph{Flock force} The flock force, $f_i^g$, provides the cohesive force that pushes the agents into a lattice formation.
-It is defined by \citet{olfatisaber_flockingmultiagent} as: where $V(q)$ is an attractive/repulsive force based on the distance to the nearest neighbouring agents, and $q_i$ is the two-dimensional position of agent $i$. $f_i^g$ provides the force required to keep an agent $i$ a set distance from its neighbouring agents.
+\paragraph{Flock force} The flock force, $f_i^g$, provides the cohesive force that pushes the agents into a lattice formation~\citep{olfatisaber_flockingmultiagent}.
+It is defined as: where $V(q)$ is an attractive/repulsive force based on the distance to the nearest neighbouring agents, and $q_i$ is the two-dimensional position of agent $i$. $f_i^g$ provides the force required to keep an agent $i$ a set distance from its neighbouring agents.
 The full details of the flocking algorithm are provided in \citep{olfatisaber_flockingmultiagent}.